-I'm of the mindset that helping out with household chores is just part of living in the house.
-You pick up your bedroom, you help with the laundry, etc. These chores have always been tailored to the child's age and they are just part of our regular routine.
+I'm of the mindset that helping out with household chores is just part of living in the house — you pick up your bedroom, you help with the laundry, etc. These chores have always been tailored to the child's age and they are just part of our regular routine.
 I never wanted to tie monetary compensation to them.

 Although we don't offer a traditional allowance to them, both kids receive money throughout the year for birthdays and other special occasions.
 They also have an open invitation to write a blog post for one of my websites and earn money for the post.
-Both children do have the ability to learn about saving, spending and giving their own money, so I just haven't seen a need to institute an allowance.
-Perhaps this will change one day, but for now our system seems to be working.
+Both children have the ability to learn about saving, spending and giving their own money, so I just haven't seen a need to institute an allowance.
+Perhaps this will change one day, but for now, our system seems to be working.

 Both Suze Orman and Dave Ramsey want to ditch the word allowance.
 Orman prefers the term salary and Ramsey calls it commission.
 In other words, if you don't do the work, you don't get paid.
-Sounds like having a job — as a working adult, if you don't work, you don’t get paid.
-This is definitely a great way to teach children about the value of working for your money.
+Sounds like having a job!
+But it makes sense; as a working adult, if you don't work, you don’t get paid.
+This is definitely a great way to teach children about the value of working for money.

-Maybe I’m on the right path with allowing my children to write blog posts for financial compensation if they choose to — they earn money for their work.
+Maybe I’m on the right path with allowing my children to write blog posts for financial compensation if they choose to.
+They earn money for their work.
 Besides, writing a blog post also has an educational benefit as it helps my children work on their writing skills.